cafrias/hypothesis-clone/README.md

 # Hypothesis Clone

-A clone of the Hypothesis API just used to teach full-stack development.
+A clone of the [Hypothesis API](https://h.readthedocs.io/en/latest/api-reference/v1/) used to teach full-stack development.

 ## Description